MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/mtr-home-refresh.md

 # Microsoft Teams Rooms home screen design and features

-Microsoft Teams Rooms include modern home screen design that includes a calendar on the console and front-of-room displays, quick access to more commonly used actions on the console, built-in background options, and a consistent look and feel to other Teams devices.
+Microsoft Teams Rooms includes a modern home screen design that with a calendar, quick access to commonly used actions on the console, built-in background options, and a consistent look and feel to other Teams devices.

-## Teams Room Calendar
+## Teams Rooms Calendar

 Teams Rooms devices communicate with Exchange aligned to the same method Teams desktop, web, and mobile clients utilize.
 To ensure that meetings appear correctly on your Teams Rooms clients, see [How Exchange and Microsoft Teams interact](../Exchange-Teams-interact.md).

 > [!WARNING]
 > Only on-premises Exchange servers with Hybrid Configuration and AutoDiscover v2 published externally are supported which is consistent with how other Teams clients connect with Exchange.
 If you're using Teams Rooms with an on-premises Exchange server, we recommend that you review how on-premises mailboxes work with Teams: [Microsoft Teams and on-premises mailboxes](https://techcommunity.microsoft.com/t5/microsoft-teams-community-blog/microsoft-teams-and-on-premises-mailboxes-part-1-how-do-teams/ba-p/2229851)
-### Calendar Entry Join Buttons
+### Calendar Join Buttons

-Teams Rooms devices read Exchange calendar entries and will automatically generate "Join" buttons for end users to to one touch join into Teams meetings.
-This functionality can also be enabled for third-party meeting platforms following this guidance: [Join third-party meetings](/microsoftteams/rooms/third-party-join)
+Teams Rooms devices read Exchange calendar entries and will automatically generate "Join" buttons for end users to one touch join into Teams meetings.
+The "Join" details for the Teams Meeting come from hidden meeting invite properties and are not read directly from the meeting body.
+This one touch join functionality can also be extended for third-party meeting platforms following this guidance: [Join third-party meetings](/microsoftteams/rooms/third-party-join)

 If you wish to restrict the one touch join experience on Teams meetings, Teams Rooms offer controls to require users to enter the Teams Meeting ID and Passcode after a user selects the "Join" button adding further security to your Teams Rooms, this can be achieved by applying this configuration: